Graphics and Fine Printing

-If we are unable to help, or your project is not aligned with the College's strategic priorities, we will notify you in a timely way.
+If we are unable to help, or your project is not aligned with our strategic priorities, we will notify you in a timely way.
 We might suggest you work with a freelance designer if you still want to move forward with your project.
 We can make a recommendation, or you may choose your own freelancer who can work within HFC guidelines.
 It will be your responsibility to work with HFC Purchasing to establish any necessary contracts and payment structures, and you will be responsible for all costs associated with freelance services.

 Important stipulations about working with freelancers

 Any freelancers with whom you work must take full responsibility for appropriate uses of HFC logos and identity standards, official colors, and all other graphic design standards we specify.

 All work completed by freelancers using the HFC name and brand must be approved by the Graphics Center prior to production or distribution of any kind (including digital files, websites, blogs, social media, etc).

 In some limited circumstances, our print shop will be able to print projects that are designed by freelance designers.
 Such projects will need to be aligned with the College's strategic priorities and must be pre-approved by the Marketing and Communications director for printing in our print shop.